 Road Bike schedule is available HERE.

 Mountain Bike schedule is available HERE.

-Descriptions of June rides available HERE.
+Descriptions of August and September rides available HERE.

 This calendar will be updated throughout the season.
 Please check it regularly so that you are aware of schedule changes.
 Rides may be added or routes changed.

 Vail Club 50 Cycling days are MONDAYS and FRIDAYS, June – September.

 There are TWO separate biking CALENDARS – one for ROAD BIKING and one for MOUNTAIN BIKING.
 Each ride will give the following information:

 - Leader’s Name (Vail Club 50 volunteer who has chosen the ride)